parlough/site-www/src/guides/libraries/useful-libraries.md

 {:.table .table-striped .nowrap}

-## Packages that expand on Dart core libraries {#packages-that-correspond-to-sdk-libraries}
+## Packages that expand on Dart core libraries {:#packages-that-correspond-to-sdk-libraries}

 Each of the following packages builds upon a [core library](/guides/libraries), adding functionality and filling in missing features: